This sweet and sour fish recipe is a Chinese restaurant standard.

 Salmon won’t be the right taste and something like fillet of sole is probably too thin a fish.

-- 1 pound ocean perch or other firm white fish
+- 1 pound white fish, ocean perch or other firm white fish

 - corn starch